 Is the nearest boxing gym closed because of the pandemic, or have no time to go?
 I’ll show you some sources from which you can get good boxing lessons online.
+Of course, if you want to be at an advanced level you should join a boxing club, but these “online coaches” are great to start.

-Johnny Nguyen is a professional boxer, but what’s more critical an excellent coach as well.
+Johnny Nguyen is a professional boxer, but what’s more critical is an excellent coach as well.
 He shares his knowledge and experience simply that everyone can understand.
 His blog is packed with tons of useful information about improving defensive and offensive boxing skills from beginner to advanced level.

 - “How to box in 10 days” – To learn the boxing basics.

 - “Advanced Workshops” – How to improve punching power, balance, and footwork.
+Great source to learn advanced boxing skills.

 - “30 Days Fighter’s Diet” – It’s about how to lose weight without adverse side effects.